 All states strive to achieve attainment with state and federal air quality standards for a number of reasons.
 First and foremost, remaining in compliance helps protect public health, a key element of DEQ's mission.
 In addition, compliance with ambient air quality standards contributes to economic growth.
 Nonattainment area status can potentially limit production capabilities of existing industries and preclude siting of new industries that provide job opportunities.
 Attainment of ambient air quality standards also helps avoid a potential loss of federal highway funding that can result from nonattainment status.
 Lastly, it is costly and time-consuming to develop and implement plans to bring areas back into attainment status.

 In addition to areas classified as attainment and nonattainment, some areas are described as “maintenance areas.”
-Maintenance areas are those geographic areas that were classified as nonattainment, but are now consistently meeting the NAAQS.
+Maintenance areas are those geographic areas that at one time were classified as nonattainment, but are now consistently meeting the NAAQS.
 Maintenance areas have been re-designated by the EPA from "nonattainment" to "attainment with a maintenance plan"; commonly called "maintenance areas."
 These areas have demonstrated through monitoring and modeling that they have sufficient controls in place to continue to meet the NAAQS.
 They also have contingency measures in place that would be implemented should the areas start showing exceedances again.

 As mentioned above, DEQ proposes adding two new area designations to the rules: Sustainment and Reattainment Areas.
-These would be areas designated by the EQC, but not by EPA.
+These would be areas designated by the EQC, but not by EPA; as such, these new area designations would not override the EPA designations, but instead would overlay them.

-Sustainment areas would be areas with ambient monitoring data close to or above the ambient air quality standards but have not been officially designated as a nonattainment area by EPA.
+Sustainment areas would be areas that are ooficailly designated as attainment areas by EPA, but ambient monitoring data has demonstrated tha the air quality levels are close to or above the ambient air quality standards.

-Federal major sources locating in Sustainment areas would be required to satisfy the requirements for attainment or unclassified areas plus some additional requirements for obtaining offsets and demonstrating a net air quality benefit to address the air quality problems in the area.
+Sources subject to Major NSR locating in Sustainment areas would be required to satisfy the requirements for attainment or unclassified areas plus some additional requirements for obtaining offsets and demonstrating a net air quality benefit to address the air quality problems in the area.

-Non-federal major sources could either demonstrate that they would not cause or contribute to an exceedance of the ambient air quality standards and PSD increments; or, the source may obtain offsets and demonstrate a net air quality benefit.
-For non-federal major sources, the offset ratio would 0.1 to 1 (e.g., 10% offset) that could be reduced to 0.05 to 1 (e.g., 5% offset) if the offsets come from priority sources within the Sustainment area.
+Sources subject to State NSR could either demonstrate that they would not cause or contribute to an exceedance of the ambient air quality standards and PSD increments; or, the source may obtain offsets and demonstrate a net air quality benefit.
+For these sources, the offset ratio would 0.1 to 1 (e.g., 10% offset) that could be reduced to 0.05 to 1 (e.g., 5% offset) if the offsets come from priority sources within the Sustainment area.
 In addition, the source would be required to demonstrate that the emissions, after subtracting the priority source offsets, would not have impacts greater than the significant impact level in the neighborhood area around the ambient monitor and not exceed 10% of the ambient air quality standards in all other areas of the Sustainment area.

 Reattainment areas would be areas that are officially designated as nonattainment areas by EPA, but ambient monitoring data has demonstrated that the air quality levels are below the ambient air quality standards.

-Federal major sources within reattainment areas would still have to comply with the rules for nonattainment areas.
+Sources subject to Major NSR within reattainment areas would still have to comply with the rules for nonattainment areas.

-Non-federal major sources would have different requirements that are focused on keeping the ambient air quality levels below the ambient standards by obtaining offsets and demonstrating a net air quality benefit focused more on the priority sources that have in the past contributed the most to the air quality problems in the area.
+Sources subject to State NSR would have different requirements that are focused on keeping the ambient air quality levels below the ambient standards.
+Such sources would have to obtain offsets and demonstrate a net air quality benefit, with the focus more on the priority sources that have in the past contributed the most to the air quality problems in the area.

 State New Source Review Program (component of overall Minor New Source Review Program)